ray-project/ray/doc/source/serve/core-apis.rst

 Deployments can be exposed in two ways: over HTTP or in Python via the :ref:`servehandle-api`.
 By default, HTTP requests will be forwarded to the ``__call__`` method of the class (or the function) and a ``Starlette Request`` object will be the sole argument.
-You can also define a deployment that wraps a FastAPI app for more flexible handling of HTTP requests (TODO link).
+You can also define a deployment that wraps a FastAPI app for more flexible handling of HTTP requests.
+See :ref:`serve-fastapi-http` for details.

 We can also list all available deployments and dynamically get a reference to them: